Milky Way and Night Sky

 • Required: Ultra-wide, fast lens, such as a 14-24mm f/2.8 or 16-35mm f/2.8

-• Optional: dedicated astro lens like a 20mm f/1.4 lens
+• Optional, but recommended: dedicated astro lens like a 20mm f/1.4 lens

 • Optional: Midrange, 24-70mm